ubc/node-canvas-api/README.md

 These instructions will get you a copy of the project up and running on your local machine for use with your own API tokens and Canvas domains.

+There are two ways to use this package.
+You can download it as is, and run it that way, or you can import via NPM as a package: `npm i node-canvas-api`.

 ### Prerequisites

 1. **Install [Node 8.0.0 or greater](https://nodejs.org)**.